 Welcome to St-Denis

 With most of Réunion's tourist attractions located elsewhere on the island, most visitors only stay long enough to rent a car before dashing off to more magnetic locations.
 But St-Denis warrants more than a fleeting glance.
-Scratch beneath the French polish and you'll soon realise that the city also boasts an undeniably Creole soul, with some delightful colonial and religious buildings and a casual multi-ethnic atmosphere.
+Scratch beneath the French polish and you'll soon realise that the city also has an undeniably Creole soul, with some delightful colonial and religious buildings and a casual multi-ethnic atmosphere.

 If that's not enough, there are always epicurean indulgences.
 Sip a black coffee at a chic pavement cafe listening to a séga (traditional African music and dance) or maloya (traditional dance music of Réunion) soundtrack or indulge in fine dining at a gourmet restaurant.